 Downtown Danville Partnership

-They all work together with the goal of bringing people to Danville’s beautiful downtown and supporting the town’s amazing small businesses.
+With a bit of Christmas-inspired team spirit, they all work together with the goal of bringing people to Danville’s beautiful downtown and supporting the town’s amazing small businesses.

 Lighting the Tree

 Last year a brand new tree was planted and now graces the Southeast corner of the square, across from Dips.

 This tree will serve as the centerpiece of Christmas on the Square for years to come as families watch it grow from year to year when they return for the annual festivities.

 While the event starts at 4 p.m., the Christmas season officially kicks off when Santa and some special guests flip the giant switch and illuminate the tree and the block-wide canopy of lights at 6 p.m.

 After switching on the lights amid plenty of holiday fanfare at 6 p.m., Santa will then head down to open up Winterland at Ellis Park.

 For the Kids